Zaloog/kanban-python/README.md

 ```

 ## Usage
-There are 3 commands available after installation of kanban-python:
+After Installation of kanban-python, there are 4 commands available:

 ### Create new Boards
   ```bash